 The openssl s_client

 utility is an SSL/TLS client that connects to remote hosts.
-It’s primarily a diagnostic tool, and it has a very large number of options.
-To give you an idea of how useful the utility is I’ll show you how you can connect to a mail server and send an email.
+It is primarily a diagnostic tool, and it has a very large number of options.
+I won’t go through all the utility’s bells and whistles – to properly learn OpenSSL you can use the documentation or read the OpenSSL Cookbook.
+Instead I will show how useful the utility is by connecting to a mail server and sending an email.

 to connect to our Strawberry server and log in as mail@example.net.
 If the connection succeeds the server advertises what mechanisms you can use to log in.
 Usually, one of the authentication options is AUTH PLAIN.
 To log in using AUTH PLAIN you need to provide our username and password as a base64 encoded string.